Top 25+ JavaScript Interview Questions You Must Prepare in 2022

 Ans.
 JavaScript is an object-based programming language, mostly used as a client-side programming language with the HTML page to add some behavior for it.

-JavaScript was initially created as a browser-only language, but now it can be executed on the server or any client which has a JavaScript Engine.
+JavaScript was initially created as a browser-only language, but now it can be executed on the server or any client that has a JavaScript Engine.
 A product like Node.js, MongoDB, jaggery.js, ASP, and many more use server-side JavaScript.

 In the browser, JavaScript can do many things as given below: